JGarnica22/PSlab/HowTo's/HowTo_SetupR_RStudio.md

 library("package")
 ````

-\* Note that that using the _library_ command without arguments provides you with the list of packages installed in the different libraries on your computer:
+\* Note that using the _library_ command without arguments provides you with the list of packages installed in the different libraries on your computer:
 ````
 library()
 ````